sepsis-omics/tutorials/docs/modules/spades/index.md

 - Click on the View Data button ![Eye icon](images/image04.png) on each of the files.
 - Note that the short reads have been assembled into much longer contigs.
 - (However, in this case, the contigs have not been assembled into larger scaffolds.)
-- The stats files will give you the length of each of the contigs.
+- The stats files will give you the length of each of the contigs, and the file should look something like this:

 ![spades output contigs](images/contig_stats.png)